fpgaprince/rtd/docs/source/combinatorial.rst

 -----------------------
 The NOT gate inverts whatever value is at its input.
 "The apostrophe is used to signify negation"

 .. math::

   z = x'

 ::

   x       z
   input   output
   0       1
   1       0

 Remember, these logic gates are to represent the logical operations/functions in Boolean Algebra.
-They are to realize the math, in actual hardware.
+They are to realize/implement the math, logical operations and functions in actual hardware.
-The basic boolean functions operate on 2 inputs, X and Y.

 AND Gate
 -----------------------
 The output is true, '1' only when all inputs are true, '1'.
 "multiplication implies ANDing"

 .. math::